subhan-insider/Slider/README.md

 ## Options

-Here is a list of the options you can use to customize your slider
+Here is a list of the options you can use to customize your slider:
+(They are entirely optional.
+The options that are critical have default values)
 ```
 activeSlidesCount: 5  /*Active slides visible to the user  (default= fills the available width)*/
 slideCount:3 / *Number of slides to slide at a time (default=activeSlidesCount) */